usc-sail/fed-multimodal/README.md

 pip install -e .
 ```

-### Quick Start -- UCI-HAR Example
+### Quick Start -- UCI-HAR Example (Acc. and Gyro)
 Here we provide an example to quickly start with the experiments, and reproduce the UCI-HAR results from the paper.
-We set the fixed seed for data partitioning, training client sampling, so ideally you would get the exact results (see Table 4) as reported from our paper.
+We set the fixed seed for data partitioning, training client sampling, so ideally you would get the exact results (see Table 4, attention-based column) as reported from our paper.

 #### 0. Download data: The data will be under data/uci-har by default.